 It’s definitely subjective.

 I would say secondhand refers to anything that has been worn before you bought it, whether it’s a gap shirt someone just bought and donated or a 30s dress.

 Vintage definitely has to do with age, and I would agree with the 10 to 15 years.
 I’m not 100% sure that I agree that quality figures in to the definition of vintage, but I would agree that, like evolution, better quality pieces are the ones that survive.
 But people often talk about vintage concert t-shirts, and there are plenty of people who buy cheap dresses from vintage/secondhand stores that are vintage but are not necessarily fine materials or super-high quality.

-Think of vintage like wine—- it’s got to be a certain age and it only gets more fabulous with time.posted about 5 years ago
+Think of vintage like wine—- it’s got to be a certain age and it only gets more fabulous with time.posted over 8 years ago

 I think much of what is on Ebay is actually thrifted wares…

 when I think vintage I think of Ossie Clark, 70s coats, and 20s dresses.
 Things of that sort.

 secondhand or used clothes are basically called as such because they are cheaper than brand new ones.
 Vintage, on the other hand, can be cheaper or costly depending on the style or age of clothing.posted over 7 years ago

 Vintage I would say is older that the 80’s, but I do carry my Mom’s old Gucci purses from the 80s and I consider them to be “vintage”

 Ebay is more secondhand I would say, check out allysoninwonderland.com for great deals on designer “secondhand” items :)posted over 7 years ago